 Treatment generally involves a team approach that includes you, your family, your primary care doctor or other health care provider, as well as a mental health provider and a dietitian experienced in treating eating disorders.
 You may have a case manager to coordinate your care.

 Here's a look at bulimia treatment options and considerations.

-Psychotherapy involves talking about your bulimia and related issues with a mental health provider.
-Psychotherapy is also known as talk therapy, counseling or psychosocial therapy.
-There's evidence that these types of psychotherapy help improve symptoms of bulimia:
+Psychotherapy, also known as talk therapy or psychological counseling, involves discussing your bulimia and related issues with a mental health provider.
+Evidence indicates that these types of psychotherapy help improve symptoms of bulimia:

 - Cognitive behavioral therapy to help you identify unhealthy, negative beliefs and behaviors and replace them with healthy, positive ones

 - Family-based therapy to help parents intervene to stop their teenager's unhealthy eating behaviors, then to help the teen regain control over his or her own eating, and lastly to help the family deal with problems that bulimia can have on the teen's development and the family

 - Interpersonal psychotherapy, which addresses difficulties in your close relationships, helping to improve your communication and problem-solving skills

 Ask your mental health provider which psychotherapy he or she will use and what evidence exists that shows it's beneficial in treating bulimia.

 Antidepressants may help reduce the symptoms of bulimia when used along with psychotherapy.
 The only antidepressant specifically approved by the Food and Drug Administration to treat bulimia is fluoxetine (Prozac), a type of selective serotonin reuptake inhibitor (SSRI), which may help even if you're not depressed.